 Interest Income.
-Our interest income increased from RMB124 million in the nine months ended September 30, 2012 to RMB222 million (US\$36 million) in the nine months ended September 30, 2013.
-This increase was primarily due to the larger cash balance we held in the nine months ended September 30, 2013, which was attributable primarily to the proceeds from our issuance of ordinary shares in November 2012 and February 2013 as well as the increase in cash flow from operating activities.
+Our interest income increased from RMB176 million in 2012 to RMB344 million (US\$57 million) in 2013.
+This increase was primarily due to the larger cash balance we held in 2013, which was attributable primarily to the proceeds from our issuance of ordinary shares in November 2012 and February 2013 as well as the increase in cash flow from operating activities.

 Others, net.
-Others, net, increased from RMB32 million in the nine months ended September 30, 2012 to RMB164 million (US\$27 million) in the nine months ended September 30, 2013.
+Others, net, increased from RMB60 million in 2012 to RMB193 million (US\$32 million) in 2013.
 This increase was primarily due to our receipt of government financial incentives, which we recognize as income upon receipt.
 We receive government financial incentives from relevant government authorities from time to time, but the timing and amount of government financial incentives are within the sole discretion of the government authorities.
-The increase in others, net is to a lesser extent attributable to foreign exchange gains as well.
+The increase in others, net is also attributable to foreign exchange gains as well.